 The purpose of the Bachelor of Organizational Leadership (BOLS) program is to provide leadership skills based on Christian principles, increase interpersonal skills and employee relations skills that are required of leaders, enhance communication skills needed by leaders, and expand skills in one's chosen career path.
-The curriculum has two options.
-One is a degree completion option for those with an associate's degree.
-The other is for those without a degree.
 The program is intended to supplement one's technical skills and work experience with leadership and people skills.
 A Human Resource Administration concentration is also available fully online.

 Why Organizational Leadership?